 “outstanding artistic achievement!”
 MA Governor Deval Patrick

-A member of the new all-fiddle Panache Quartet and the Celtic ensemble Mist Covered Mountains, Donna also performs with guitarist Max Cohen and directs children’s performances with Groovemama at Old Songs and Philadelphia Folk Festivals every year.
+A member of the new fiddle Panache Quartet and the Celtic trio Mist Covered Mountains, Donna also has a duo with guitarist, singer and songwriter Max Cohen.
+She directs children’s performances with Groovemama at Old Songs and Philadelphia Folk Festivals every year.

-An expert on multiple fiddle styles, Donna’s “Fiddling Demystified for Strings” is an “encyclopedia of fiddling” (Darol Anger, Berklee professor) and “should be required reading for all string teachers hoping to branch out into fiddling.”
+Expert on multiple fiddle styles and the boundaries between them, Donna’s “Fiddling Demystified for Strings” is an “encyclopedia of fiddling” (Darol Anger, Berklee professor) and “should be required reading for all string teachers hoping to branch out into fiddling.”
 (Laura Risk, Strings Magazine).
-Donna teaches fiddle at Smith and Amherst Colleges in western Mass.
+Donna teaches fiddle at Smith and Amherst Colleges in western Massachusetts, where she has a teaching studio.
+She also teaches Skype students as far away as Australia.

 On this site you’ll find